ibexa/documentation-developer/docs/permissions/limitation_reference.md

 |------|------|------|
 |`<ObjectState_id>`|`<ObjectState_name>`|All valid Object state IDs can be set as value(s)|

-## Order Owner Limitation
+## Order Owner limitation

-The Order Owner (`OrderOwner`) Limitation specifies whether the user can modify an order.
+The Order Owner (`OrderOwner`) limitation specifies whether the user can modify an order.

 ### Possible values